kushalshrestha/CS545WAA/README.md

 # Spring Boot Project - CS545WAA

-This is a simple Spring Boot project that demonstrates the usage of the Lombok library to reduce boilerplate code.
-Lombok helps streamline your code by automatically generating getters, setters, constructors, and other common Java methods.
+This is a simple Spring Boot project for CS5454 - Web Application Architecture.

 ## Getting Started